 “And she loved a little boy very, very much-even more than she loved herself.” – Shel Silverstein, poet, and author of the famous children’s book, The Giving Tree

-Enneagram Type 2 moms are the ultimate givers.
-Like the used up tree in The Giving Tree book, they often give and give until all that’s left is a figurative “stump” of themselves, and they have nothing left to offer.
-Then it’s common to become bitter that no one saw their needs.
-As a parent who is a 2, set and maintain clear personal boundaries with your children and others, regarding your time and energy, to avoid burnout.
+Enneagram 2 moms are the ultimate givers.
+Like the used-up tree in The Giving Tree book, they often give and give until all that’s left is a figurative “stump” of themselves, and they have nothing left to offer.
+Then it’s common to become bitter that no one sees their needs.
+As a parent who is a 2, set and maintain clear personal boundaries with your children and others regarding your time and energy to avoid burnout.
 It’s okay to step away and take breaks from helping them from time to time.